 You can use market research for almost anything related to your current customers, potential customer base or target market.
 If you want to find something out from your target audience, it’s likely market research is the answer.

 Here are a few of the most common uses:

-Conducting market research into how a select group of consumers use and perceive your product – from how they use it through to what they like and dislike about it – is essential to lasting success.
+You can conduct market research into how a select group of consumers use and perceive your product – from how they use it through to what they like and dislike about it.
 Evaluating your strengths and weaknesses early on allows you to focus resources on ideas with the most potential and to gear your product or service design to a specific market.

-Chobani’s yogurt pouches are a product optimised through great market research.
+Chobani’s yogurt pouches are a product optimized through great market research.
 Using product concept testing – a form of market research – Chobani identified that packaging could negatively impact consumer purchase decisions.
-Inspired by this insight, the brand made a subtle change ensuring the item satisfied the needs of consumers.
+The brand made a subtle change, ensuring the item satisfied the needs of consumers.
 This ability to constantly refine its products for customer needs and preferences has helped Chobani become Australia’s #1 yogurt brand and increase market share.

 Market research provides businesses with insights to guide pricing decisions too.
-One of the most powerful tools available to market researchers is conjoint analysis, a form of market research study that uses choice modeling to help brands identify the perfect package and price for customers.
+One of the most powerful tools available to market researchers is conjoint analysis, a form of market research study that uses choice modeling to help brands identify the perfect set of features and price for customers.
 Another useful tool is the Gabor-Granger method, which helps you identify the highest price consumers are willing to pay for a given product or service.

 Brand tracking studies

-Your brand is one of your most important assets.
+A company’s brand is one of its most important assets.
 But unlike other metrics like product sales, it’s not a tangible measure you can simply pull from your system.
-Regular market research that tracks consumer perceptions of your brand allows you to monitor and optimise your brand strategy in real time, then respond to consumer feedback to help maintain or build your brand with your target audience.
+Regular market research that tracks consumer perceptions of your brand allows you to monitor and optimize your brand strategy in real time, then respond to consumer feedback to help maintain or build your brand with your target customers.